Travel Information to Vienna from London

 Home to many famous musicians, Vienna is known as the "City of Music", as more famous composers called Vienna home than anywhere else in the world.
 These musicians include Joseph Haydn, Johann Straus, Johannes Brahms, Franz Schubert, and of course Ludwig van Beethoven and Wolfgang Amadeus Mozart, and many others.
 It is also called the "City of Dreams" due to the impact Sigmund Freud, the father of psychoanalysis, had on the city.
 Vienna is also the birthplace of snow globes, the first of which was invented in 1900.
 It has recently claimed the title also of t

-The cheapest way from London to Vienna is by taking a flight.
-You can find average ticket prices around £9 compared to other travel options to Vienna:
+The cheapest way to get from London to Vienna is by taking a flight with average ticket prices of £28 compared to other travel options to Vienna:

 The fastest way from London to Vienna is by flight with an average journey time of 2 h 5 min.

-The distance between London and Vienna is around 766 miles (1235 km).
+The distance from London to Vienna is approximately 766 miles.

-These are the most popular departure and arrival points for travellers from London to Vienna:
+These are the most popular departure and arrival points when travelling from London to Vienna:

 Here are some other resources that might have the information you need